JoshuaMichaelHall-Tech/project-container-platform/README.md

-# Secure Container Platform for Financial Services (IN DEVELOPMENT)
+# Secure Container Platform for Financial Services

-# IN DEVELOPMENT
+## 🚧 PROJECT STATUS: IN DEVELOPMENT

+**Note**: This is an AI-generated project template created as part of my DevOps learning journey.
+Active development will begin as I progress through my Docker, Kubernetes, and AWS ECS training.

 ## Project Overview